hylu-dev/bujots/README.md

 Along with the ability to write daily notes, organized with a timeline.
 Notes can be freely customized through the use of stickers allowing more personality and charm between each note.

-This project is early in development and is subject to frequent changes and data wiping.
+Development on this project is currently on hiatus.
-The project is currently hosted on https://bujots.netlify.app/.
+The project is currently hosted on https://bujots.netlify.app though the database is currently inactive.
+Please reach out if your interested in using the live app.

 ## Features